Forsaken-Borders/SlimEssentials/README.md

 ## Permissions
-In the future, we'd like to support LuckPerms as an optional dependency, but all commands can also be used with vanilla operator levels, which can be checked in the 'ops.json' file of your server's 'server.properties'.
+In the future, we'd like to support LuckPerms as an optional dependency, but all commands can also be used with vanilla operator levels, which can be checked in the 'ops.json' file in your server directory.
 You can find an explaination of the operator levels below.

 - Operators with level 1 can make changes in the otherwise protected spawn area.